The Good Person of Sandvika (Innbundet)

 She brings her laptop and sits down at the local pub in Sandvika.
 She orders a beer, lets the dog sleep under the table, and writes.
 It's quiet enough to work, but not empty.
 Over time she begins to recognise the regulars: the young woman who comes in with a lottery ticket every Saturday, the elderly couple who never exchange a word, the quarrelsome man with a handlebar moustache, the world-weary drunkard who ends up crying by the bar.
 Many of them are waiting for their monthly social security payment.
 The pub fills up the day the money arrives and empties again when it is all spent.
 But one evening something happens that turns everything upside down.

-The Good Person in Sandvika is a novel about differences that aren't always visible from the outside.
+The Good Person of Sandvika is a novel about differences that aren't always visible from the outside.
 About drinking alone, yet in fellowship with others.
 About economic margins and social exclusion, and about a gradual tenderness that grows in silence.

 Vigdis Hjorth writes personally about life as it is lived, with a precision and nerve that makes the ordinary extraordinary.
 The pub becomes a place where life stories intersect, dignity is negotiated, and the question of who people can be for each other is asked with greater importance than first assumed.